-To view the changes that have been made for a given commit, click the eye icon 🔽.
-The commit info includes the commit message, date, and a list of changed files.
+To view the changes that have been made for a particular commit, click the eye icon commit information includes the commit message, date, and a list of changed files.

-To see the details of the changes on a given file, double-click the file.
+To see the details of the changes on a specific file, double-click the file.
 The changes open in a new tab.

-13. Monitor and debug
+12. Monitor and debug

-Describes the Serial Monitor view, and how to debug supported development boards in Keil[®] Studio Cloud.
+Describes the Serial Monitor view, and how to debug supported development boards in Keil® Studio Cloud.

-13.1 Use the Serial Monitor view
+12.1 Use the Serial Monitor view